ojowinter/test/README.md

 + Allows many type errors to be caught early in the development cycle, due to static typing.
 (ToDo: compile to checking errors at time of compiling)

-+ The mathematical expressions are calculated at the translation stage.
++ The mathematical expressions in the constants are calculated at the translation stage.
 (ToDo)

 + The lines numbers in the unminified generated JavaScript match up with the lines numbers in the original source file.